tappoz/IntelEdisonIoTExperiments/README.md

 On my Thinkpad Edge E530, using Linux Ubuntu, the USB ports are not all the same for some reason not strictly related to the USB protocol version (USB 2.0, USB 3.0).
 I found myself struggling to connect to the serial port of the board using commands like `screen` even if I was connecting both the J16 and J3 board ports to the laptop USB 3.0 ports.
 I found that changing the USB 3.0 ports (I have 3 of them on my laptop) makes the `screen` command work again.

 Say the 3 USB 3.0 ports are on the left side of the laptop (bottom to top):

 - J3 connected to the 2nd USB port;
-- J16 connected to the 3rd USB port.
+- J16 connected to the 3rd USB port (also providing the power supply).

+Trying to connect to the board with `screen /dev/ttyUSB0 115200`, if that's not working try to unplug and plug again in the USB cable connected to J3.